haan/javasourceprinter/deploy/README-DEPLOY.md

 Copy `deploy/env/javasourceprinter.env` to `/var/www/java/server/.env` and adjust limits if needed. `RENDER_CONCURRENCY` controls how many files are rendered in parallel.

+`CHROMIUM_NO_SANDBOX=0` keeps the Chromium sandbox enabled (recommended).
+Set it to `1` only if your server cannot use the sandbox and Playwright fails with a “No usable sandbox” error.

 ## 5) systemd service

 ```